iiab/iiab/roles/remoteit/README.md

 <!-- ### Install remote.it onto an IIAB + register it + authorize services/ports -->
 ### Generate a remote.it claim code for your IIAB + register it + authorize services/ports

 Prerequisite: Find any IIAB with `remoteit_installed: True` in `/etc/iiab/iiab_state.yml` (this is the default!)
+It means the remote.it [Device Package](https://docs.remote.it/software/device-package) is installed on your IIAB, most important!
+It also means the _strictly optional_ `/usr/bin/remoteit` [command-line interface (CLI)](https://docs.remote.it/software/cli) is installed, offering [a few more features](https://support.remote.it/hc/en-us/articles/4412786750861-Install-the-remoteit-agent-on-your-device) than the Device Package.

-1. Run `sudo iiab-remoteit`
+1. Run `sudo iiab-remoteit` to enable remote.it on your IIAB.

    Hit `[Enter]` twice if you want to quickly generate a new claim code for your IIAB.

-   The claim code is put in `/etc/remoteit/config.json` and must be used [within 24 hours](https://docs.remote.it/device-package/installation#2.-update-your-package-manager-and-install).
+   (The claim code is put in `/etc/remoteit/config.json` and must be used [within 24 hours](https://docs.remote.it/device-package/installation#2.-update-your-package-manager-and-install).)

 <!--
 1. Connect your IIAB device to the Internet.